dac029-cpu/Predicting-Power-Outage-Durations-with-Regression-Models/README.md

 The dataset details power outage data, such as outage duration, cause of outage, outage start time.
 It also contains other relevant information including geographical data, climate data, electric consumption data, etc.

 The question I will be tackling in my analysis will be what are the most critical predictors for outage duration, that is to say, which variables have the largest effect on outage duration length.
 To do this, I will be building a regression model that finds the variables with the most impact on outage duration.
-This will be very important for the energy sector, as it allows them to know what exactly to focus on preventing when trying to reduce the length of outages.
+This will be very important for the energy companies, as it allows them to understand which factors are more responsible for longer outages, and can help them prioritize mitigation efforts.

 The original DataFrame consists of 1534 rows, each corresponding to a specific outage, and 57 columns, each correpsonding to a variable.
 I will only be focusing on a few variables for my analysis: